ManarTarekj/HackBio-cancer-internship-/Stage 0 / Frontend.bioinformatics.Essay.md

 # Introduction

-Shiny is web framework of R language.
-It enables R users to make web applications directly without need to other programming languages.
+Shiny is web framework for R language.
+It enables R users to make web applications directly by using R. cancer researchers can use it to create genomic data visualisation and analysis without need to strong web development skills.

 # R shiny in cancer research